-This document provides some details about how license portability works.
+This document provides details about how license portability works.

 Q. What is license portability?

-Q. I currently have Cisco Smart Net Total Care but not Cisco SWSS.
+Q. I have a Cisco device supported by active Cisco Smart Net Total Care (SNTC) maintenance, but not Cisco SWSS.
 Am I eligible for license portability?

 Q. I had a Cisco SWSS contract in the past.
 Can I reinstate it?